CONTRIBUTION OF THE TAF TO PEACE SUPPORT OPERATIONS

 Under OSG, support operation for ensuring situational awareness in the sea, support operation for countering terrorism and operation for capacity building for maritime security have been conducted.

-Turkey contributes to OSG along with a submarine, a frigate/corvette, a corvette, a Maritime Patrol Aircraft and Mobile Training Teams of Maritime Security Center of Excellence.
-Moreover, Turkey undertakes the task of Maritime Special Forces Component Command under this mission.
+Turkey contributes to OSG with a submarine, a frigate, a corvette, a Maritime Patrol Aircraft (4 sorties/month), air warning control flights (1-2 sorties/month) and Aksaz Naval Base.
+In addition, Turkey serves as Maritime Special Forces Component Command through the Mobile Training Teams of Maritime Security Center of Excellence.

 In 2014 NATO Wales Summit, in order to ensure stability and security and prevent potential crises, it was agreed that “Defence Capacity Building (DCB) Initiative” would be launched in terms of ensuring training, advising and support for partnership nations in the fields of defence and security.

-Georgia, Jordan, Moldova and Iraq are among DCB process.
+Georgia, Jordan, Moldova, Tunisia Iraq are among DCB process.
 Turkey has been providing training and advice to the nations concerned and has committed to transferring 1.1 million Euros to DCB Trust Fund.
 The amount transferred so far is 550.000 Euros.

 Turkey has made contribution to Moldovan DCB Package by filling the posts of “Strategic Threats and Military Risks Expert” and “Legal Expert” and transferred 100.000 Euros for the field of Military Medicine.